Symplectic log Kodaira dimension $-\infty$, affine-ruledness and unicuspidal rational curves: Symplectic deformation aspect and relation with K ahler pairs

-\begin{proof} When $X$ is a rational manifold, the proof in Section \ref{secton:proofofaffineruled} shows that $(X,\omega,D)$ can be obtained from the blowups of either a divisor in $\CC\PP^2, S^2\times S^2$ or $\CC\PP^2\#\overline{\CC\PP}^2$ or a quasi-minimal pair of first kind.
+\begin{proof}[Proof of Theorem \ref{thm:deformation}] When $X$ is a rational manifold, the proof in Section \ref{secton:proofofaffineruled} shows that $(X,\omega,D)$ can be obtained from the blowups of either a divisor in $\CC\PP^2, S^2\times S^2$ or $\CC\PP^2\#\overline{\CC\PP}^2$ or a quasi-minimal pair of first kind.
 For the former case, the pair must be K\"ahler by Proposition \ref{prop:defminimal}.
-For the later case, note that the pair can be completed into a symplectic log Calabi-Yau pair by adding an exceptional sphere with minimal symplectic area, which must be deformation equivalent to a K\"ahler pair by \cite[Theorem 1.3]{LiMakICCM}.
+For the latter case, note that the pair can be completed into a symplectic log Calabi-Yau pair by adding an exceptional sphere with minimal symplectic area by Proposition \ref{prop:-K-D=Emin}, which must be deformation equivalent to a K\"ahler pair by \cite[Theorem 1.3]{LiMakICCM}.
 Therefore, we can apply Proposition \ref{prop:smallKahler} to show that $(X,\omega,D)$ is also deformation equivalent to a K\"ahler pair.